light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 # (Pre-release) Minimalistic Comfy Wrapper WebUI

-An alternative additional non-node based UI for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), that dynamically adapts to your workflows - you only need to change the titles of nodes that you want to see in the Minimalistic webui, and click "Refresh" button
+This is a UI extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) adding an additional inference focused UI, that dynamically adapts to your workflows - you only need to change the titles of nodes that you want to see in the Minimalistic webui, and click "Refresh" button.
+Also can work as a standalone server

 ![](docs/assets/readmeMainImage.png)